feadoor/rustdoku/README.md

 <img src="images/xywing.png" width="450px" />

-In this grid, the pivot candidates are shown in green and the pincers in yellow.
+In this grid, the pivot candidates are shown in green and the pincers in blue.
 Together, they eliminate 6 from r6c1 and r5c5.

 ## XYZ-Wing